 February 11, 2012 – Whitney Houston was born in Newark, New Jersey on August 9, 1963.
 Much has been publicized about her childhood and music influences including prominent gospel and soul singers in her family, such as her mother Cissy Houston, cousins Dionne Warwick and Dee Dee Warwick and her godmother Aretha Franklin.
 She began singing with New Jersey church’s junior gospel choir at age 11.
 She spent some of her early teenage years touring nightclubs with her mother Ciss, and she would occasionally get on stage and perform with Cissy.
 In 1977, aged 14, she became a backup singer on the Michael Zager Band’s single “Life’s a Party”.

-Personal Note: I moved to the US in 1980 and was living in Bloomfield, New Jersey, while my then girlfriend and later 2nd wife was working for TV 47, which aired from the downtown Newark Theatre building where I first heard Whitney Houston in February 1981.
+Personal Note: I moved to the US in 1980 and was living in Bloomfield, New Jersey, while my then girlfriend and later 2nd wife was working for TV 47, which aired from the downtown Newark Theatre building, where I first heard Whitney Houston in February 1981.
 She was a mezzo-soprano with incredible voice flexibility, later commonly referred to as “The Voice” in reference to her exceptional vocal talent.

 Few pop singers have been gifted with a voice as glorious as Whitney Houston’s, and even fewer have treated their talent with the frustrating indifference she did toward the end of her life.
 She sold more records and received more awards than almost any other female pop star of the 20th century, but spent most of her last years mired in a drug addiction that sapped her will to sing and left her in a shambolic state.

-Her death at the age of 48 will send her albums back into the charts, and introduce her music to a generation who knew her only as a troubled character whose commercial success peaked in the 1990s.
+Her death at the age of 48 did send her albums back into the charts, and introduce her music to a generation who knew her only as a troubled character whose commercial success peaked in the 1990s.
 Though never edgy as a musician – her skills were often wasted on bland adult-contemporary songs – she was more than just a purveyor of anodyne chart hits.
 Houston was lauded by other vocalists for her impeccable technique and polish, qualities that elevated her above almost every other star of her era.

 Houston was gospel-trained, but her voice also lent itself to R&B, pop and ballads, and she was adept at each style.
 It was a ballad that provided her biggest hit, a 1992 cover version of Dolly Parton’s I Will Always Love You.
 Her melodramatic rendition, featuring one of her most powerful vocals, sold 12m copies worldwide, making it one of the biggest singles of all time.